yglcode/rrpc/README.md

 * keep API the same as original as much as possible.

-* support easy swapping of different encoder/decoder: the default is still Gob, can replace with JSON encoder/decoder and others.
+* rework the internals so that codec and message receiver are reused for both client and server.

 * support simple bi-directional RPC thru the same connection.